Frequently Asked Questions

 • Any doctor prescribed medications (Camp STEAM staff will not administer medications except in the case of a life-threatening situation such as administering an EpiPen which is provided by the parent)

-Does my camper need to bring a device with the to camp?
+Does my camper need to bring a device with them to camp?

 No, campers will not need to (and we request that they do not) bring any devices to camp.
 We are very pleased to provide a laptop for all campers at our Camp STEAM locations.
 This ensures all campers have equal access for all camp activities.